-Policy 600.2.1, procedures, and disciplinary reports support compliance with the standard.

-Standard 095 Pre-hearing Restrictive Housing
+Observations: PCCC policy 600 and procedures demonstrate compli ance with the standard.
+Standard 095 Pre-hearing Restrictive Housing Compliant: Yes

 Inmates may be placed in restrictive housing for a violation of correctional facility rules prior to a disciplinary hearing.
 This action must be documented.
-A disciplinary hearing must follow within seven days, unless authorized by the correctional facility administrator.
+A disciplinary hearing must follow within seven days, unless a delay is authorized and documented by the correctional facility administrator or designee.